Can Your Body Heal From Mold? The Science Says Yes

 Aubree Felderhoff

-That second experience is what sharpened everything.
-She found a physician who understood antifungal treatment, completed DNRS neuroplasticity training, and fully recovered.
+That second experience is what shaped everything.
+She found a physician who understood antifungal treatment, completed neuroplasticity training, and fully recovered.
 Having navigated mold illness twice, from two different sources, she understands both how it starts and how it ends.

 Recommended Products